Cyfrin/Updraft/courses/solidity/1-simple-storage/4-functions/+page.md

 }
 ```
 The content of the function is placed within the curly brackets `{}`.
-The prefix `_` before `_favoriteNumber` is used to emphathise that the *local* variable `_favoriteNumber` is a **different** variable from the *state* variable `favoriteNumber`.
+The prefix `_` before `_favoriteNumber` is used to emphashise that the *local* variable `_favoriteNumber` is a **different** variable from the *state* variable `favoriteNumber`.
 This helps prevent potential confusion when dealing with different variables with similar names in complex codebases.

 ## Deploying the Smart Contract

-You can test out this function on the Remix VM environment, a fake local chain.
+You can test out this function on the Remix VM environment.
 At this stage, you can compile your code by navigating to the compile tab and hitting Compile.
 After compiling, navigate to the tab **Deploy and Run Transactions** to test your function.

 The **Deploy and Run Transactions** tab holds a variety of parameters that are used during the deployment process.